 There are around 2,800 species of solitary wasps recorded in Britain and Ireland, many are parasitic, and some are used in controlling pest insect species.

 Above is a wasp in the Pompilidae family, they are commonly called the Spider hunting robber wasps, or Spider wasps.
 There are 5000 species of Pompilids in the world, mainly concentrated in the topics; with just 44 British species.
 In the U. K. they are usually seen in sunny weather, and this one was found hunting for spiders on rose bay willow herb and cow parsley.
 Note the conspicuous colours to the antennae.

-Above is Ammophila sabulosa, a sand or digger wasp.
-It is in the family Specidae, of which there are 8000 species world wide and 115 species in Britain.
+Below is Ammophila sabulosa, a sand or digger wasp.
+It is in the family Spechidae, of which there are 8000 species world wide and 115 species in Britain.

 Sphecids are solitary wasps.
 Their wings are held flat over the body when at rest, and their flight speed has been recorded as 1.5 metres per second (compare this with other insects).